Generous Pindiites take care of beggars

 “I walk past human beings daily who are really poor but I can’t change that.
 All the money I have, divided among them, wouldn’t change that.
 Every rupee I have, given to any one of them, wouldn’t change that,” says Wajid Ali.

 “I’ve often thought whether to give to beggars or not.
-You wonder if they’ll just spend it on their drug of choice.
-However, if I just walk past and don’t give, I always feel uncomfortable.
-I’ve come to the conclusion that, if I have it, I should give it.
-Whatever happens next is not up to me,” says Muhammad Ali.
+You wonder if they’ll just spend it on their drug of choice’’.

 It is common to see beggars on Rawalpindi streets asking for currency, food, or other necessities.
 There are a lot of beggars who really need our help but there are a lot of those who do that professionally.